Stock Clearance Sale

 The common test includes:

-• Skin prick test
+1. Skin prick test

 The test is the first test that is done while looking for an allergen.
 The skin is pricked with a small amount of the suspected allergen to see a reaction.
-If there is, then the skin around the prick will very quickly become itchy, red, and swollen.
+If there is, the skin around the prick will quickly become itchy, red, and swollen.

 This testing is considered very safe and can be used for any age group, including babies, as the test introduces such a tiny amount of allergen into the skin.
 It is not suitable if you have severe eczema or take any antihistamines.

-• Blood test
+1. Blood test

 This test is a very apt way of measuring IgE antibodies in your blood produced by your immune system in response to a suspected allergen.
 The results are given on a scale from zero to six.

-Zero =negative result
+• Zero =negative result

-Six =extremely high sensitivity.
+• Six =extremely high sensitivity.

 Blood tests are predominantly useful when you are at risk of an extreme reaction or when a rare allergen is suspected.

-• Patch test
+1. Patch test

 Treatment for Allergy:

 Most allergic reactions are mild to moderate and do not require medicinal treatment.
-However, a small number of people may experience anaphylaxis which requires immediate life-saving treatment.
+However, a few people may experience anaphylaxis requiring immediate life-saving treatment.
 Allergens that could trigger episodes of anaphylaxis that include insects, foods, and medications.
 People with severe anaphylaxis reactions should take immediate medical help.
-Treatment of allergy is based on the area affected and severity of an allergy to give symptomatic relief.
-The common anti-allergy medicines are available online, from where you can buy your medications very easily.
-The common anti-allergy drugs are AllegraSeroflo InhalerKenacort injectionAzelastine hydrochlorideAlert etc. Buy anti-allergic drugs online from a reliable source.
+Allergy treatment is based on the area affected and the severity of an allergy to give symptomatic relief.
+The best allergy medication is easily available online, and from there, you can buy the following:

 The symptoms of allergy could be easily controlled with prescription allergy pills: